skleanthous/presentations/20200914-intro-to-cqrs-and-es/presentation.md

 <!-- _header: "Event Sourcing - what it is and isn't" -->
 # Event sourcing best tips #1

-> Modernizing from monolith with single normal form db directly to microservices with event sourcing, without prior experience with microservices and event sourcing, is something that you want to think twice about
+> Modernizing from monolith with single normal form db directly to event-driven microservices with event sourcing, without prior experience, is something that you want to rethink

 <p style="text-align:right;"><img src="./images/mugshot-small.png" height="160" alt="My picture"/><br>Savvas Kleanthous<br>2 days ago</p>